 - Secondly, you are actually earning some money of your own and will be living in a metro with a job.
 This minimizes the chance of you wasting your parent’s hard earned money and increases your chance to be in contact with the corporate world.

 - 95% of the BPO companies have night shifts, so this gives you a chance to attend walk-ins during the day time and earn during the night.
 Please don’t come up with the excuses in your mind people, we are young and this is the only time to work hard enough to make an identity of ourselves in society.
 It’s ok if you are with incomplete sleep for a few days, you already spend the whole night chatting online anyways.
 Being awake for a job won’t hurt that much.

 - It’s no issue if you want to pursue your career in BPO even after studying engineering for four years.
-The BPO industry actually offers more money and comfort than the technical jobs.
-You just need to differentiate clearly between the person of a caliber you are than the person you just wanna be for no reason.
-Example– I met this girl recently, she is a BPO executive since four years and she actually gifted her parents with a newly built house in her own hometown.
-She is the only child for her parents and they never had a house of their own till then.
+The BPO industry actually offers more money and comfort than technical jobs.
+You just need to differentiate clearly between the person of a calibre you are than the person you just wanna be for no reason.
+Example– I met this girl recently, she is a BPO executive for four years and she actually gifted her parents with a newly built house in her own hometown.
+She is the only child of her parents and they never had a house of their own till then.
 She bought the land, built the whole beautiful house with parking and garden area, all this just with the money that she earned in the four years of her job as a BPO executive.
 So, my friend’s no job is a small job, all that matters is the way you do your job and what it turns out to be after a few years.

 - In short, we all need money to survive and a good social status to prove our self-dependence capabilities and also a bit of contribution to the society.

 So, after hearing all this and collecting more information about the BPO, almost everyone got ready to happily work in the BPO.